 The law benefits Medicare patients who hit the coverage gap (“donut hole”) under the prescription drug benefit.
 The coverage gap is a period of time in which you have to pay for all your prescription drug costs yourself.

-- Starting in 2011, enrollees received a 50% discount on brand-name prescription drugs covered by Medicare Part D. The discount will begin to increase starting in 2013 until enrollees pay just 25% of the cost of brand-name drugs in 2020.
+- Enrollees receive a 50% discount on brand-name prescription drugs covered by Medicare Part D. The discount began to increase starting in 2013 until enrollees pay just 25% of the cost of brand-name drugs in 2020.

-- Starting in 2011, enrollees also received a 7% discount on generic drugs covered by Medicare Part D. The discount will grow 7% each year until enrollees pay just 25% of the cost of generic drugs in 2020.
+- Enrollees also receive a discount on generic drugs covered by Medicare Part D. The discount started at 7% in 2011 and will grow by 7% each year until enrollees pay just 25% of the cost of generic drugs in 2020.

 If you are a Medicare patient, you no longer have to pay any costs associated with preventive services that Medicare currently offers.
-Starting in 2014, the oldest people in a health insurance plan will pay no more than 3 times the rate paid by the youngest people in the plan.
+The oldest people in a health insurance plan will pay no more than 3 times the rate paid by the youngest people in the plan.

 I don’t have health insurance.
 Will I have to get it?

 Probably.
 Under the law, most Americans will have to have health insurance by March 31, 2014.
 If you don’t have health insurance and don’t meet one of the exceptions listed in the law, you will need to pay a penalty.
 The penalty can be as little as $95 per adult and $47.50 per child (with a maximum penalty of $285 per family per year) or 1% of family income, whichever is higher.
 The penalty will increase to $695 per adult and $347.50 per child (with a maximum penalty of $2,085 per family per year) or 2.5% of family income by 2016.